High court

 While the Tokyo High Court is a second instance appellate court, which is lower than the Supreme Court of Japan, the High Court of Australia is the national supreme court.
-Yet both of courts are named high court.
+Yet both of these courts are named high court.

 High court is a name for a variety of courts, often with jurisdiction over the most serious issues.

 For countries with a civil law system, the term 'high court' usually refers to an appellate court dealing with first stage of appeal from a trial court, serving as an intermediate body before appeal to the constitutional court, court of cassation, supreme court, or other highest judicial body.